top of page

 Avoid filter words

-Filter words tell the reader what senses the POV character are experiencing the scene through.
+Filter words tell the reader what senses the POV character is experiencing the scene through.
 For example: saw, noticed, felt, heard.
 They're great words for a retrospective storyteller/narrator, but increase narrative distance by "filtering" the character's immediate experience through "telling" words.
 (Narrative distance is the perceived distance between the narrator and the POV character.
 For example, is the narrator observing from a distance, on the character's shoulder, or behind the character's eyes?)

 Filter words don't have to be entirely eliminated, even from scenes where you want immediacy, but only use them if they serve a purpose.
 After all, sometimes the act of realizing is just as important as the realization itself.